amcginlay/eks-demos/doc/15-aws-load-balanacer-controller/README.md

 As noted in the previous section, Kubernetes services of type **LoadBalancer** are derived from services of type **NodePort**.
 The AWS Load Balancer Controller depends upon NodePort services to build its rules and target groups.
-As such, either service type can be used as forwarding targets, however use of NodePort for this purpose will require fewer resource and be cost optimal.
+As such, either service type can be used as forwarding targets, however use of NodePort services will, for this purpose, require less AWS resources and be cost optimal.

 **TODO this section needs some work**